iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

-After helping out with running PyCon in Japan, I realized that all the PyCons that we had in the APAC region has all been on the north-eastern part of Asia Pacific, with the exception of Singapore.
-And all of them are cost and time prohibitive to the rest of Asia Pacific.
+After helping out with running PyCon in Japan, I realized that all the PyCons that we had in the APAC region has all been on the north-eastern part of Asia Pacific, with the exception of Singapore, but all of them were cost and time prohibitive to the rest of Asia Pacific.

-And that begin my next project: To kickstart an annual PyCon in Malaysia geared for the locals, and bring APAC and the rest of the world to Kuala Lumpur: _If we can't go to PyCon, we'll bring PyCon._
+And that begin my next project: To kickstart an annual PyCon in Malaysia grown for the locals, and bring APAC and the rest of the world to Kuala Lumpur.

+_If we can't go to PyCon, we'll get PyCon here._

 In Malaysia, the history of PyCon started in 2014 where we had our first mini PyCon (1 day, single track and 70 people attended) and continued with PyCon MY 2015 (2 days, 2 tracks and around 140 people attended) and PyCon MY 2016 (2 days, 2 track and around 100 people attended).
+I was involved as the co-chair for the mini PyCon 2014, the chair for PyCon MY 2015, and co-chair again in 2016.

 You can read more on us at [https://pycon.my/](https://pycon.my/)

+In 2014 there was already a loose group of Python users, who had meetups once every 2 or 3 months mainly around the Kuala Lumpur area, usually attended by more or less 10 people.
+As is common for any non-profit, grass-roots volunteer driven small meetups with no monetary or marketing support from commercial entities, these meetups were mostly attended by the same group of people and before long you'll have organizers burning out, running out of steam and also things to talk about.

+The de-facto organizer for these meetups then was Swee Meng, and I met him the first time at one of Singapore's PyCon.
+When I suggested to him an annual PyCon for Malaysia, he was sceptical at first, given his experience with user meetups.
+He was not convinced that people will come.

 # PyCon APAC in Kuala Lumpur